Cryptocurrency Regulations around the World

 South Korea

 S. Korea is among the few nations in the world that have legalised cryptocurrencies.
 Minors and other foreigners, on the other side, are prohibited from trading cryptocurrency.
 Adults in South Korea can invest in recognised exchanges using their full identities and banking information.
-Both the bank as well as the exchange are responsible for validating the customer’s identity and complying with those other anti-money fraud and money laundering laws.
+Both the bank as well as the exchange are responsible for validating the customer’s identity and complying with other anti-money fraud and money laundering laws.

 We do not recommend or advise you to invest the money in bitcoins or other digital currencies because they are extremely risky and speculative.
 Because everyone’s circumstance is unique, you must always seek the advice of a knowledgeable and experienced expert before making any investment decisions.